redis/redis-doc/commands/xrange.md

 ## Incomplete IDs

-Stream IDs are composed of two parts, an Unix millisecond time stamp and a sequence number for entries inserted in the same millisecond.
+Stream IDs are composed of two parts, a Unix millisecond time stamp and a sequence number for entries inserted in the same millisecond.
 It is possible to use `XRANGE` specifying just the first part of the ID, the millisecond time, like in the following example: